 If the combined market value of the Fund's securities and other financial instruments falls beneath ISK 100,000,000 the board of directors of the Fund's management company shall investigate whether it is better for the unit holders to dissolve the Fund.
-Any decision on the dissolution of the Fund shall be taken by Stefnir hf. and reported to the FSA pursuant to Article 17 (5) of Act No. 45/2020.
-Any decision on the merger between the Fund and other funds shall be taken by Stefnir hf. and guided by the interests of the unit holders, with the consent of the FSA, cf. Article 84 (1) of Act No. 45/2020.
+Any decision on the dissolution of the Fund shall be taken by Stefnir hf.
+Any decision on a merger between the Fund and other funds shall be taken by Stefnir hf. and should be guided by the interests of the unit holders, and once the conditions of Chapter X of Act No. 116/2021 have been met, which includes obtaining the permission of the FSA.
 Any such arrangement shall be announced to each unit holder by letter or other durable medium which shall also include information on the relevant party's assets in the Fund.

-Any announcement to unit holders on a merger shall contain the information stipulated in Articles 83 and 84 of Act No. 116/2021, cf. Article 84 (1) of Act No. 45/2020, and should be sent no later than 30 days before the duty to effect redemption or, if applicable, the right of unit holders to exchange their unit shares free of charge ends.
+Any announcement to unit holders on a merger shall contain the information stipulated in Articles 83 and 84 of Act No. 116/2021 and should be sent no later than 30 days before the duty to effect redemption or, if applicable, the right of unit holders to exchange their unit shares free of charge ends.
+Unit shares in the merged fund and takeover fund shall be redeemed at the request of their owners pursuant to the rules of UCITS without incurring any fee other than that retained by the UCITS to cover the cost of the sale of assets.
+If applicable, the owners of unit shares shall be permitted to ask to exchange their unit shares for unit shares in another UCITS with a similar investment policy which is managed by the same management company or a company with which the management company is linked via shared management or direct or indirect ownership.

-The duty to effect redemption and the right exchange unit shares for unit shares in another fund comes into effect when the unit holders have received adequate information on the merger and remains in effect until five working days before the reference date for calculating the exchange ratio in the merger.
+The duty to effect redemption and the right exchange unit shares for unit shares in another UCITS comes into effect when the unit holders have received adequate information on the merger and remains in effect until five working days before the reference date for calculating the exchange ratio in the merger.